imixs-cloud

 The Architecture

-In its core a Kubernetes cluster consists of the following components:
+In its core Imixs-Cloud runs one or many Kubernetes clusters.
+One cluster consists of the following components:

 Of course, when you set up your own cloud infrastructure with Kubernetes, you need to take care of your servers and your data.
 Kubernetes offers a well designed idea how to run a cluster on different nodes, providing a stable runtime environment for your containerized applications.
 These concepts are well documented and you will find a lot of tutorials about that.
 But Kubernetes does not provide you with a data infrastructure.
 It provides a well designed API to abstract storage from your application layer, but it leaves open the question where and how you store your data.

-In this picture your application layer is decoupled from your data layer.
+Imixs-Cloud decouples the application layer from your data layer.
 You can use your data layer in various ways independent from your Kubernetes cluster which gives you more flexibility managing your data.
 For example if you run more than one Kubernetes cluster you can connect each to the same Ceph cluster.
 In general, we do not recommend building a cluster that is too big, but rather several small clusters.
 This allows you to migrate data and applications if your requirements grow or if you want to try something new.
 With the Imixs-Cloud project it is easy to setup and manage these kind of small cluster environments.

 You will find a install guide in the section Ceph Quick Install.